 ORCID | orcid.org/0000-0002-0699-8145

 I am a cartographer and GIS specialist.
-My research interests are mainly in map generalization and multiple representation, cartographic design, geometry, and GIS programming.
+My research interests are mainly in multiple representations of geographic objects, GIS programming, cartographic design, geometry, and generalization.

 My current projects include work on the use of discrete global grid systems (DGGS), digital elevation model (DEM) generalization and terrain analysis, flow map generation, and augmented reality cartography.
 If you are a potential graduate student interested in working on any of these or related topics, please feel free to contact me.

 My work has focussed on generalization algorithm development and map design, and I usually consider these two as tied together tightly, such that outputs are well-suited to symbolization.
 My projects usually result in open-source code, frequently in either Python or Java, meant for both academics and production cartography.

 I teach courses at the University of Tennessee, Knoxville in cartography, geographic information systems and science, and GIS software development.